adscorp100/mdhomecarebuild/src/content/blog/how-to-become-disability-support-worker-australia.md

 ### What career advancement opportunities are available?

 Career progression includes specialized support roles, team leadership, coordination positions, and management roles.
 Additional training can lead to behavior support, occupational therapy assistance, or plan management roles with higher pay and responsibilities.

+## Is Becoming a Support Worker Right for You?

+This guide provides the practical steps, but becoming a great support worker is about more than just qualifications.
+To help you decide, read our analysis on [whether being a support worker is worth it](/blog/is-being-a-support-worker-worth-it-in-2025-pay-lifestyle-and-challenges), which covers the lifestyle and challenges of the role.

 ---